-b) relevant information about your health or other personal circumstances was not made available by you to the PAB by submitting a PEC claim by the relevant deadline.
-In this case, you must provide and evidence a valid reason with your appeal for not providing this information by the relevant PEC deadline/s.
-If you submit evidence of your circumstances after the PAB has met, we will consider whether this evidences a good and valid reason for the delay.
-If a good and valid reason is not established, the evidence will not be considered any further.
+b) you were unable to provide relevant information about your health or other personal circumstances to the Examination Board by submitting a PEC claim by the relevant deadline.
+In this case, you must provide and evidence a compelling reason with your appeal for not providing this information by the relevant PEC deadline/s.
+If you submit evidence of your circumstances after the Examination Board has met, we will consider whether this evidences a compelling reason for the delay.
+If a compelling reason is not established, the evidence will not be considered any further.

-7.7.3 Possible Outcomes of a Programme Assessment Board Appeal
+7.7.3 Possible Outcomes of a Examination Board Appeal